Low energy phenomena of the lepton sector in an $A_4$ symmetry model with heavy inverse seesaw neutrinos: The ISS model

 \subsection{The particle content and lepton masses}

 The non-Abelian $A_4$ is a group of even permutations of 4 objects and has $4!/2=12$ elements.
-It has three irregular one-dimension representations $\underline{1}$, $\underline{1}'$, $\underline{1}''$ and one three-dimensional representation $\underline{3}$.
-Important properties of this group and its representations needed for model construction were reviewed in the appendix \ref{A4rules}.
-The transformations for leptons and scalars under the total symmetry $SU(2)_L\times U(1)_Y\times A_4\times Z_3\times Z_4 \times U(1)_L$ as well as their VEVs of the $A_4$ISS model is shown in Table \ref{particle content}.
+The model has three one-dimension ($\underline{1}$, $\underline{1}'$, $\underline{1}''$) and one three-dimensional ($\underline{3}$) irreducible representations.
+The important properties of this group and its representations needed for model construction were reviewed in the appendix \ref{A4rules}.
+The transformations for leptons and scalars under the total symmetry $SU(2)_L\times U(1)_Y\times A_4\times Z_3\times Z_{11} \times U(1)_L$ as well as their VEVs of the $A_4$ISS model is shown in Table \ref{particle content}.

 Here $L$ is the normal lepton number, two Abelian discrete symmetries are added in order to get the minimal Lagrangian generating lepton masses and mixing parameters consistent with experiments.
 The two $SU(2)_L$ Higgs doublets are expanded around their VEVs as